 Limited data are available on specialised psychiatric care of Indigenous patients in hospital.
 Comparisons are difficult because data on Indigenous status are incomplete and Indigenous people and other Australians may differ in their use of hospital services relative to other health services.
 The data reflect a range of factors, such as: the spectrum of public, primary care and post-hospital care available; Indigenous people's access to these as well as hospital services; social and physical infrastructure services for Indigenous people; and differences in the complexity, incidence and prevalence of disorders.
-Indigenous Australians were nearly twice as likely as the total population to be admitted for overnight psychiatric care.
-The average length of stay for Indigenous people was slightly less, however, than that for the total population (table 11.2).
+The average length of stay for Indigenous people was slightly more than that for the total population (table 11.2).